 comment letter to the IRS, the American Bankers Association contended that the agency can issue regulations that exclude employees’ HSA contributions from the taxable threshold without a change in the law, and the ERISA Industry Committee, representing benefit plan sponsors,

 submitted comments that expressed the same view.
 But the Obama administration is likely to old firm against a regulatory fix.

-A two-year delay in the tax looks increasingly likely.
-But while many are working toward repealing or amending the law, only time—and the 2016 presidential election—are likely to tell whether doing either is possible.
+While many are working toward repealing or amending the law, only time, is likely to tell whether doing either so is possible.
 Until then, employers are busy trying to determine whether and when the Cadillac tax will be an issue for them.

 “Most high deductibles with an HSA would still avoid the excise tax [were it to take effect] in 2018 and probably up until 2022 or 2023, depending on how they structure it,” said Leonard.

 It might be even sooner than that.
-A 2015 survey by United Benefit Advisors (UBA), an alliance of independent benefit advisory firms, found that 30 percent of U.S. employers will be subject to the Cadillac tax were it to take hold in 2018, assuming those employers made no changes to their current plans.
+A 2015 survey by United Benefit Advisors (UBA), an alliance of independent benefit advisory firms, found that 30 percent of U.S. employers would have been subject to the Cadillac tax had it taken hold in 2018, assuming those employers made no changes to their plans.
 However, the low indexing rate included in the law (the Consumer Price Index plus one percent) is unlikely to match the actual rate of health care inflation.
 Therefore, more employers are likely to find themselves impacted by the tax as time goes on.

 The UBA survey projects that half of employers will face the Cadillac tax by 2020 and nearly 74 percent will do so by 2022.
 These percentages assume a 6 percent compounded increase in health benefit costs each year.